 There’s more to crate training than just a crate.
 Here’s what else you’ll need:

-- Bedding: You’ll need bedding to keep your dog comfortable, but avoid extra-plush dog beds, which might absorb urine and make it difficult to tell if your dog has had an accident inside.
+- Bedding: You’ll need bedding to keep your dog comfortable, but if you're crate training a puppy or an older dog who still needs housetraining, avoid extra-plush dog beds.
+The extra cushioning might absorb urine and make it difficult to tell if your dog has had an accident inside.
 Some puppies may be tempted to chew up or destroy overstuffed bedding when left in the crate, too.
 A simple crate mat like the Frisco Micro Terry Dog Crate Mat is a good choice for pups still acclimating to the crate.

 - Treats: Tasty snacks are an important part of the crate introduction process (and any other type of training you want to do with your pup).
 Small savory treats, like Wellness Soft Puppy Bites Lamb & Salmon Recipe Grain-Free Dog Treats, help reinforce the idea that good things happen inside the crate.

-- Toys: Puppies are non-stop, so helping them chill out in the crate can be a challenge.
+- Toys: For dogs with tons of energy, like puppies, helping them chill out in the crate can be a challenge.
 That’s where busy toys come into the picture.
 Giving your pup something to do when left alone inside can help keep them focused and happy until they drift off to sleep.
-Treat-stuffable toys like the KONG Classic or a West Paw Zogoflex Small Tux Tough Treat Dispensing Dog Chew Toy are tough enough to stand up to sharp puppy teeth and can be filled according to your pup’s level of toy unpacking expertise.
+Treat-stuffable toys like the KONG Classic or a West Paw Zogoflex Small Tux Tough Treat Dispensing Dog Chew Toy are tough enough to stand up to most dogs' powerful teeth and can be filled according to your pup’s level of toy unpacking expertise.
 (Some pups can get frustrated if the treat toy is too jam-packed.)
-Always test the durability of any toy before leaving your puppy alone with it to make sure they can’t bite pieces of it off that could be a choking hazard.
+Always test the durability of any toy before leaving your dog alone with it to make sure they can’t bite pieces of it off that could be a choking hazard.

-Crate location is particularly important at night, since young pups often need to go out for a potty trip at least once before morning.
+Crate location is particularly important at night, especially for young puppies who often need to go out for a potty trip at least once before morning.
 You’ll want to put the crate close enough to your bed that you can hear them ask to go out—and somewhere easy for you to get to, so you don’t have to fumble around in the middle of the night.
-If keeping the crate in your bedroom isn’t an option, consider using a dog monitor near the crate so you can hear when your pup needs a potty trip.
+If keeping the crate in your bedroom isn’t an option, consider using a dog monitor near the crate so you can hear when your puppy needs a potty trip.

 It can be helpful to purchase two crates, especially for pet parents with larger dogs who require oversized crates that aren’t easy to move around.
 Keep one in the common area where your pup will hang out during the day, and one where they sleep at night.

-How to Crate Train a Puppy: Step by Step
+How to Crate Train a Dog: Step by Step

 Ready to dive into crate training?
 Here’s how it’s done.